Schibsted-Tech-Polska/snd-api-js/README.md

 snd-api-js
 ==========

-`sndapi.js` is Schibsted Norge Digital API utility library to access the API from JavaScript.
+`sndapi.js` is Schibsted Norge Digital news API utility library to access the API from JavaScript.
 It manages the tokens thrown back and forth for authorization of the requests.

-It is lightweight (only 2.3 KiB when minified, 1.6 KiB to download!) and very simple to use (construct, init, ajax!).
+It is lightweight (only 3.4 KiB when minified, 1.8 KiB to download!) and very simple to use (construct, init, ajax!).
 It has no external dependencies and requires CORS-aware browser — consult http://caniuse.com/cors if in doubt.

 Installation